abroroo/til/Grokking Simplicity/Chapter1.md

 # Grokking Simplicity

-This is a book I've found useful toread, so as i read thorugh the chapters, i'll save my notes in here
+This is a book I've found useful to read, so as I read thorugh the chapters, I'll save my notes in here

 ## Part 1